LinusSkucas/Scrapple/README.md

  - 🤖 Apple Script/Automator support!
  - ± And a whole ton more....

-This app registers with macOS to be run on login, and can be configured in `System Preferences > Users and Groups > Your User > Login Items`.
+This app registers with macOS to be run on login, and can be configured in `System Preferences > Users and Groups > [Your Username] > Login Items`.

 This app requires OS X Catalina or later to be run. _(And can't be run on Apple Silicon)_

-## 🚀 Install

-### 📦 Zip file

-1. Download the zip file from the [releases page](https://github.com/LinusS1/Scrapple/releases)
-2. Extract the app from the zip file
-3. Drag the app to your `Applications` folder

-### 🍻 Homebrew cask

-1. Run `brew tap LinusS1/homebrew-tap`
-2. Run `brew cask install scrapple`